Topological property (T) for groupoids: Kazhdan projections

 \begin{theorem} Say $G$ is a compactly generated groupoid which has property (T) with respect to the family $\mathcal{F}$.
 Then there exists a Kazhdan projection $p\in C^*_{\mathcal{F}}(G)$. \end{theorem}

 The proof will proceed via some lemmas.

-\begin{lemma} Say $G$ is a compactly generated groupoid with property (T) with respect to $\mathcal{F}$.
+\begin{lemma} Say $G$ is a compactly generated groupoid that has property (T) with respect to a family of representations $\mathcal{F}$.
 Then there exists a constant $c>0$ and a finite set $\phi_1,...,\phi_n$ of functions $G\to [0,1]$ supported on relatively compact open bisections such that the set

 generates $G$, and such that for any representation $(H,\pi)$ in $\mathcal{F}$ and any vector $\xi\in H_\pi$ we have that

 for at least one $i$. \end{lemma}

 \begin{proof} As $G$ is \'{e}tale and locally compact, it is covered by its open, relatively compact bisections.
 Let $K\subseteq G$ be a compact set that is simultaneously a Kazhdan set for $\mathcal{F}$, and that generates $G$.
 As $K$ is compact, it therefore admits a finite cover by relatively compact open bisections; let $\phi_1,...,\phi_n$ be a partition of unity subordinate to this open cover, so each $\phi_i$ takes values in $[0,1]$, is supported on some open relatively compact bisection, and for all $g\in K$, $\sum_{i=1}^n \phi_i(g)=1$.
 We claim that $\phi_1,...,\phi_n$ have the required properties.